-On Friday 19 June 2015, Guy’s and St Thomas’ went smoke-free.
-Patients and visitors are not permitted to smoke anywhere on our hospital and community premises including the grounds and gardens.
-On 1 January 2014, the Trust banned its staff from smoking on its premises.
+Guy’s and St Thomas’ is smoke-free.
+Patients, visitors and staff are not permitted to smoke anywhere on our hospital and community premises including the grounds and gardens.

 Why have we done this?